List of Chengdu J-7 variants: J/F-7M Air Guard series

 J/F-7M Air Guard series has the most models within the series.
-Originally intended for domestic use but that plan was cancelled after the budget was cut, the series became a major export success, and received the name Air Guard.
+Initially intended for domestic use, but that plan was cancelled after the budget was cut, the series became a major export success, and received the name Air Guard.
 Most models of the series are equipped with British avionics, which were later on produced in China as part of a technology transfer deal.
-The general designer of most of these models is the same that of the J-7I & J-7II, Tu Jida.
-Due to the need to meet the urgent delivery schedule of the first customer, it was decided to take a multipronged approach to speed up development: Several different prototypes were developed to test different subsystems of the aircraft.
-Development began at the end 1978 with negotiation beginning on March 3, 1979.
+The general designer of most of these models is the same as that of the J-7I & J-7II, Tu Jida.
+Due to the urgent delivery schedule of the first customer, a multipronged approach was taken to expedite development.
+Several different prototypes were developed to test various subsystems of the aircraft.
+Development began at the end of 1978, with negotiations starting on March 3, 1979.
 After 10 rounds of negotiation that lasted 16 months, a deal was signed on June 30, 1980, which included a technology transfer.
-The entire J-/F-7M Air Guard program took six years to complete, the models produced are listed below:
+The entire J-/F-7M Air Guard program took six years to complete; the models produced are listed below: